sfigg/commercialization-public/test/hlk/getstarted/step-8-create-a-submission-package.md

     2. In the **Driver Properties** dialog box, select the appropriate **Products** and **Locales**, and then click **OK**.

+        >[!IMPORTANT]
-        **Important**  The default locale is English only.
+>  The default locale is English only.
 If you want to add another locale, you must add it now.
 After the driver package is created, you cannot change the locales.